Child Protective Services Lawyer Near You

 The Child Protective Services (CPS) is a government agency that responds to allegations and reports of child abuse or neglect by the parents, guardians, or other family or household members of the child.
 Contrary to popular belief, the goal of the CPS is not to take children out of the custody and care of their parents; it is to protect their safety and well-being.
 However, if it is determined that the child is in danger, or being mistreated, the CPS could remove the child from the custody of his or her parent.
 Therefore, if you are being investigated for abusing, endangering, or neglecting your child, it is important to contact a Franklin County domestic violence attorney who can help defend you.

 If accusations of child abuse or neglect have led to an investigation by the Child Protective Services in Franklin County, or any of the surrounding counties in Ohio, including Pickaway County, Madison County, Delaware County, Licking County and Fairfield County, contact the Joslyn Law Firm for a consultation at (614) 444-1900.
-Brian Joslyn is an experienced criminal defense attorney who has knowledge on how the CPS works, and he will fight to clear you of any wrongdoing, so that you and your family can get back to your lives.
+Brian Joslyn is an experienced criminal defense attorney who has knowledge on how the CPS works, and he will fight to clear you of any CPS violations that have been levied against you, allowing you and your family to get back to your lives.

 Child Protective Services in Ohio